Skip to main content

 • no more than 1 case or no more than 5% of extracts from a law report

-Guidelines on best practice when copying under fair dealing
+Best practice when copying under fair dealing

 • Copies made under fair dealing must be for personal use by the person making the copies and may not be passed on to other users.

-• Copies may be stored electronically, e.g. on a computer hard disc or removable media, but may not be placed on a network, such as an intranet or virtual learning environment where they will be accessible to others
+• Copies may be stored electronically, e.g. on a computer hard disc or removable media, but may not be placed on a network, such as an intranet or virtual learning environment where they will be accessible to others.

 • Copies should acknowledge the author, title and publisher details on all copies unless this is impracticable.